 The District plans to construct a new stadium building containing space for ticketing, concessions, custodial, and restrooms.
-The stadium support building has the same function and is the same size for the project site.
-The existing concrete and asphalt, landscaping, paving, fencing, and gates surrounding the existing building will be reconstructed.
-The proposed project would be constructed at 1 Grizzly Way, Granite Bay, California, on the existing campus.
-The project site encompasses approximately 0.40 acres of the 40.5-acre school property.
-The site consists of a paved lot, an existing stadium support building, shed, landscaping, and fencing with gates along the perimeter of the site (See Figure 4, Site Plan).
+The new stadium support building has the same function and will encompass the footprint of the existing trailer and be larger in size to accommodate the building's layout.
+The existing concrete and asphalt paving, landscaping, fencing, and gates surrounding the existing building will be reconstructed.
+The proposed project would be constructed at 7801 Titan Drive, Antelope, California, on the existing campus.
+The project site encompasses approximately 0.35 acres of the 40-acre school property.
+The site consists of a paved concrete and asphalt lot, an existing stadium support building, a portion of the student drop-off/pick-up, and fencing with gates along the entrance of the site (See Figure 4, Site Plan).

 The project is planned to occur in one phase.
-The project involves demolition and removal of the existing stadium support building.
-The newly constructed stadium support building will encompass the footprint of the existing building.
-The shed will also be removed.
-The project will also include landscaping with 4 new trees and shrubs planted throughout the site to provide additional shade in hardscaped area surrounding the stadium support building; one tree will be removed.
-Chain link fence will be removed along the front entrance of the project site and new chain link fence with gates will be installed around the reconfigured site to enclose the stadium entrance.
+The project involves removal of the existing trailer, and the newly constructed stadium support building will encompass its footprint.
+Asphalt and concrete paving will be removed and replaced with new paving along the southern and southwestern portion of the site.
+The project will also include landscaping with 4 new trees and shrubs planted to the west and east of the existing trailer to provide additional shade in the hardscaped areas.
+Chain link fence and a rolling gate will be removed along the front entrance of the project site and new chain link and ornamental fence with doors will be installed around the reconfigured site to enclose the front entrance.

 Implementation of the proposed project would not increase stadium capacity.
 The design and construction of the building would comply with the California Building Standards Code (CBSC) California Code of Regulations, Title 24, for fire, life, safety, and access.
 The plans will be reviewed and approved by the Division of the State Architect's (DSA).
-The approved project will not create any new hazards or exacerbate an existing hazard, as defined under the California Code of Regulations (CCR), Title 5
+The approved project will not create any new hazards or exacerbate an existing hazard, as defined under the California Code of Regulations (CCR), Title 5.